Nurit Peled-Elhanan: Biography

 Nurit Peled-Elhanan was raised in a leftist family in Jerusalem's Rehavia neighborhood.
 She described her home growing up as a leftist-Zionist home.
 Her grandfather, Avraham Katsnelson, signed Israel's Declaration of Independence.
 She is the daughter of Matti Peled, an Israeli Major-General, scholar of Arabic literature, a member of Knesset and a noted peace activist.

 Peled-Elhanan is married to graphic designer and peace activist Rami Elhanan, with whom she has four children.
 Their daughter, Smadar, was killed at the age of thirteen in the 1997 Ben Yehuda Street Palestinian suicide attack in Jerusalem.
+The story of Smadar from the point of her father is told in Colum McCann's 2020 novel Apeirogon.

-Her brother, Miko Peled is an activist for Palestinian rights, and author of the 2012 book, The General's Son: Journey of an Israeli in Palestine.
+Peled-Elhanan's brother, Miko Peled, is an activist for Palestinian rights, and author of the 2012 book, The General's Son: Journey of an Israeli in Palestine.